 Our dolphin friends are one of 32 marine mammal species in this fertile region along with 170 bird species and 3000 invertebrates.
 Jacques Cousteau, inspired by its remarkable biodiversity, dubbed it “The world’s aquarium.”

-I have come for an UnCruise Adventure, a small boat cruise offering nature and marine life excursions, remote locations rather than bustling ports, and flexibility over a set schedule.
+So far my UnCruise Adventure has been a mix of daily nature and marine life excursions, remote locations rather than bustling ports, and flexibility over a set schedule.
 According to J.P. the Expedition Team Leader, our itinerary is “subject to weather, whim, and whales.”

-Every morning, I rise early to catch the sunrise, a ritual I share with other passengers and Jeremy, an UnCruise guide who’s been sailing the Sea of Cortez for seven years.
+Every morning, I rise early to catch the sunrise, a ritual I share with other passengers and Jeremy, an UnCruise guide who’s been cruising the Baja area for seven years.
 I love the serenity of the dawn when the only sound you can hear is the gentle lapping of water against the hull and the faint cries of seabirds.

-On my way, I swing by the forward lounge where cereal and other light bites are served for early risers (breakfast is at 7:30 am) but most people b-line for the coffee.
+I swing by the forward lounge where the crew serves cereal and other light bites for early risers (breakfast is at 7:30 am) but most people b-line for the coffee.
 I grab a mug of hot chocolate and make my way to the 300-deck where there is a balcony and I wait for the spectacle to begin.

 Jeremey and I usually see each other on the 300 deck near the stern.
 When I have a question, he like the rest of the crew is friendly, attentive, and enthusiastic about sharing his knowledge of the flora and fauna, even though he must repeat himself a million times a season.